fmhy/edit/System-Tools.md

 ## ▷ System Debloating

-* **Warning** - Its not recommended to use debloaters unless you know what you're doing.
+* **Warning** - It's not recommended to use debloaters unless you know what you're doing.
 Always research first, never just "Apply All" randomly.

 ***